CLAM101/foodappapi/README.md

 store cards for future payments

-•	Passport JS auth for Restaurants (some ruotes still to be completed)
+• Passport JS auth for Restaurants (some routes still to be completed)

 • Driver interface and management (CRUD, order management, payment tracking, navigation)

 • Subscribers (order tracking, driver comms, maps data, CC payments, wallet functionality, location tracking, on/offline status, favorites)

 • Restaurant interface (Profile/menu/promotions management, order tracking and management, driver communication and tracking, open/closed status)

-•	Update seeder to seed all required data for testing (locations, subscriber data, random orders, random menu items etc)
+• Update seeder to seed all required data for testing (locations, subscriber data, random orders, random menu items etc.)

 • Subscriber favorites algorithm

 • Promotions wheel

 • Restaurant leaderboards

 • Basic analytics dashboard for app admin, drivers and restaurants

 • Restaurant, Subscriber and Driver profile settings

 • Search functionality

-## Breakdown of previous commits
+Breakdown of previous commits

-## 17th June commit
+## 17th June 2022 commit

 (restaurants/filter) Removed SPH duplication functionality for a later iteration, needs multi user identification when creating the order to serve up the data effectively.

 (seeder/populaterestdb) Updated price and rating generation to faker datatype rather than numberic as banned digits functionality was not working resulting in ratings above 5 and prices below the specified 20 limit

 (restaurant model) updated restaurantSchema to include date of creation, added restaurant name key to menueitem schema to enable differentiation of menueitems from various restaurants

-(seeder/populaterestdb) included function to check for duplicates and only push non duplicate random menue options into the menue items array, resulting in restaurants with menues free of duplicate items.
+(seeder/populaterestdb) included function to check for duplicates and only push non duplicate random menu options into the menu items array, resulting in restaurants with menus free of duplicate items.

 ## 5th July 2022 commit

 (seeder) fixed bug where random restaurant generator was being called multiple times for each piece of restaurant detail

-router.patch(/restaurants/:id) Added if statement checking menue item category before restaurant user is allowed to add item to menue
+router.patch(/restaurants/:id) Added if statement checking menu item category before restaurant user is allowed to add item to menu

 (restaurants) removed junk code for test route